Fahim2k10/NotesApp/README.md

 # 📝 Notes App

 A clean and responsive Notes App built with React, Tailwind CSS, and global state management using `useContext` and `useReducer`.
 Create, pin, archive, delete, and manage notes with ease.
+Used AI for responsive tailwind and this readme
 ---

 ## 🔗 Live Demo